-Subject GCSE Food Preparation and Nutrition Main topics/ areas studied this year Summer Autumn will enhance their knowledge and understanding of what constitutes a healthy, balanced diet.
+Subject GCSE Food Preparation and Nutrition Examination Board AQA Main topics/ areas studied this year During this term students will be building upon their prior learning and will enhance their knowledge and understanding of what constitutes a healthy, balanced diet.
 Students will be taught how and when to use different food preparation skills to achieve a range of different outcomes.
-Spring During this term students will be developing their knowledge and understanding of food science and food safety.
-Content will include: Cooking of food and heat transfer Functional and chemical properties of food Food spoilage and contamination Principles of food safety Summer During this term students will be developing their knowledge and understanding food choice and food provenance.
-Content will include: Factors which may influence food choice Food choice related to religion, culture, ethical and medical conditions British and international cuisines Environmental impact and sustainability of food Assessme nt Headlines Paper 1 - Food Preparation and Nutrition - 50% Demonstrate knowledge and understanding of nutrition, food, cooking and preparation Apply knowledge and understanding of nutrition, food, cooking and preparation Analyse and evaluate different aspects of nutrition food, cooking and preparation Non-exam assessment - 50% Task 1 - 15%: Food Investigation.
+Students will gain knowledge and understanding of food nutrition and health.
+Areas covered are: Macronutrients Micronutrients Making informed choices for a varied and balanced diet Energy needs Carrying out nutritional analysis Technological developments associated with better health During this term students will be developing their knowledge and understanding of food science and food safety.
+Content will include: Cooking of food and heat transfer Functional and chemical properties of food Food spoilage and contamination Principles of food safety Students will be taught investigation skills in preparation for their non-exam assessment task and complete mini tasks to prepare them for this During this term students will be developing their knowledge and understanding food choice and food provenance.
+Content will include: Factors which may influence food choice Food choice related to religion, culture, ethical and medical conditions British and international cuisines Environmental impact and sustainability of food Students will apply their knowledge and understanding gained throughout the year by completing a mini non-examined assessment task.
+Assessment Headlines Paper 1 - Food Preparation and Nutrition - 50% Demonstrate knowledge and understanding of nutrition, food, cooking and preparation Apply knowledge and understanding of nutrition, food, cooking and preparation Analyse and evaluate different aspects of nutrition food, cooking and preparation Non-exam assessment - 50% Task 1 - 15%: Food Investigation.
 Students are assessed on their understanding of the working characteristics, functional and chemical properties of ingredients.
 Students will produce a written report (1500-2000) words including photographic evidence.
 Task 2 - 35%: Food Preparation Assessment.
 Students are assessed on their knowledge, skills and understanding in relation to planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
 Students will produce a portfolio including photographic evidence and plan, prepare, cook and present a final menu of three dishes.